 4. Keep your communication civil

-The most crucial rule for co-parenting is to make sure that you talk and address each other respectfully especially in front of children.
-It is very important to use nice words and be civil at home as this will decrease the effect divorce have on kids.
+The most crucial rule for co-parenting is to make sure that you talk and address each other respectfully, especially in front of children.
+It is very important to use nice words and be civil at home as this will decrease the effect divorce has on kids.

 If you and your partner keep fighting constantly, you will not only drift apart but will also push away your kids and force them to pick sides.